ricoeo/Distance-Protection-Simulation-in-Power-Grids-Using-Pandapower/README.md

-# Power Grid Simulation and Fault Analysis
+# Distance Protection Simulation in Power Grids Using Pandapower

 Welcome to the **Probabilistic Analysis of Distance Protection Accuracy in Power Grids Using Pandapower** project!
 This repository contains tools and scripts for simulating power grid dynamics, analyzing fault scenarios, and visualizing results.
 The project is designed to analyze the performance of pair-installed distance protection devices in the AC grid.